MicrosoftDocs/learn/learn-pr/advocates/cv-classify-bird-species/includes/3-build-model.md

 Lets build our model!
 Here we will download the dataset, create our Azure service, upload the data, and train the model.

-## First sin up for a free Azure Account
+## First sign up for a free Azure Account

 - Sign up for [Azure for students](https://azure.microsoft.com/free/students/?WT.mc_id=birds-learn-cassieb) and get \$100 in Azure for 12 months with free tier of services - no credit card required with academic verification!
 - Or sign up for a [free Azure account here](https://azure.microsoft.com/free/?WT.mc_id=birds-learn-cassieb)!